 To successfully complete the CPA exam requirements, you must pass all four sections within an 18-month period.
 Each section is split into five testlets, consisting of multiple-choice questions and task-based simulations.
 The BEC section also features three written communication items.
 Test-takers have 4.5 hours to finish a section, including a 15-minute break.

-Comprehensive course coverage is a necessity to passing the exam successfully.
+Comprehensive course coverage is necessary to pass the exam successfully.
 The DePaul online MSA is designed to equip graduates with the advanced knowledge they need to succeed on the CPA exam.
 The first-time pass rate for the CPA exam nationally is 50% in 2019.
 By comparison, 58% of DePaul MSA graduates pass their first section within one year of graduation.

 If you have any questions about the CPA exam, feel free to contact one of our advisors, and we would be glad to help you find resources for your state.